Vuedeux/vuedeux/README.md

 You should now be able to navigate to http://localhost:8080/ to demo the app.

-The architecture of this classic TODO MVC app can be found in the examples folder and offers a simple example of the Vuedeux data flow from VueX to Redux and back.
+The architecture of this classic TODO MVC app can be found in the examples folder and offers a simple example of the Vuedeux data flow from Vuex to Redux and back.

 ## Installation
 ```